Katya Lycheva: Family and lineage

-On her mother's side, Katya Lycheva is the great-granddaughter of Maria Ovsyannikova (1904-1985), who was close to Joseph Stalin functionary of Soviet special services with extensive personal connections in the midst of the Soviet nomenclature.
-She is also the granddaughter of the Soviet film actor Anatoly Ignatiev (1926-1986), who played Soviet WWII hero Alexander Matrosov in the same name film.
+On her mother's side, Katya Lycheva is the great-granddaughter of Maria Ovsyannikova (1904–1985), who was close to Joseph Stalin functionary of Soviet special services with extensive personal connections in the midst of the Soviet nomenclature.
+She is also the granddaughter of the Soviet film actor Anatoly Ignatiev (1926–1986), who played Soviet WWII hero Alexander Matrosov in the same name film.

 Film career

-Lycheva appeared in five children's films produced in the Soviet Union.
+Lycheva appeared in several children's films produced in the Soviet Union.